NinjaSiren/Yes-Vehicles-finally/README.md

 Yes, Vehicles, Finally! - A somewhat* new way to travel the planet!

 Required mods:
-The Vehicle Framework by SmashPhil
-JecsTools by Jecrell
+The Vehicle Framework by SmashPhil and JecsTools by Jecrell

-Recommended with:
-Run and Gun by Roolo
-Search and Destroy by Roolo
-EdB Prepare Carefully by Edbmods
+Recommended with: Run and Gun by Roolo, Search and Destroy by Roolo, and EdB Prepare Carefully by Edbmods

-Planned re-compatibility with:
-Combat Extended by N7Huntsman
+Planned re-compatibility with: Combat Extended by N7Huntsman

 I was searching for a mod of vehicles and it ended up me finding this old mod from B17 to B18.
 I ended up forking it from github and continuing the work of Mason J. Caboose's Yes, Vehicles mod.